Gagan-Shenoy/first-pr/README.md

 4. `cd first-pr`
 5. Add your name to `names.txt` in a new line
 6. `git commit -am “added <your_name>”`

+If you are committing for the first time, you will need to run the following two commands:
+`git config --global user.name "Your Name"`
+`git config --global user.email "your_email_address@domain.com"`

 7. `git push origin master`
 8. Go to your forked repository on GitHub and click on **Pull Request**
 9. Raise the pull request